 Those acclimated to Fox News are likely to accept Doocys numbers.
 Sadly, near the end of the segment Brian Kilmeade came in and stated again that polls indicate Americans are unconcerned with climate change.
 He then said even England is pulling out of activities to mitigate climate change.
 Kilmeade then says he hopes the president does not come back from the climate summit and attempt to force an executive order on climate change down Americans throat.

-News viewer comfortable that climate change is not really occurring.
+the Fox News viewer comfortable that climate change is not

-Temperatures have stabilized, and even our ally England, another
+really occurring.
+Temperatures have stabilized, and even our

-president signs any executive order, Fox News viewers will be
+executive order, Fox News viewers will be predisposed to

 They were in Greenland, gathering footage from the time-lapse they'd positioned all around the Arctic Circle for the last several years.